roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Network management/Service Management/Use annotations to configure SLB instances.md

 -   Use an existing SLB instance

-    -   By default, CCM does not overwrite listeners of an existing SLB instance.
+    -   By default, the CCM does not overwrite listeners of an existing SLB instance.
 To overwrite listeners of an existing SLB instance, set the annotation `service.beta.kubernetes.io/alibaba-cloud-loadbalancer-force-override-listeners` to true.

-        **Note:** The following list explains why CCM does not overwrite listeners of an existing SLB instance:
+        **Note:** In the following two cases, you do not need to use the CCM to overwrite listeners of an existing SLB instance:

         -   If you overwrite the listeners of an existing SLB instance that processes network traffic to a service, a service interruption may occur.
-        -   CCM supports limited backend configurations and cannot process complex configurations.
+        -   The CCM supports limited backend configurations and cannot process complex configurations.
 If you require complex VServer group configurations, you can manually create listeners in the SLB console.
 You do not need to overwrite the existing listeners.
         In either case, we recommend that you do not overwrite the listeners of existing SLB instances.
 However, you can overwrite an existing listener if the port of the listener is no longer required.

     -   If you specify an existing SLB instance for a service, the annotation `service.beta.kubernetes.io/alibaba-cloud-loadbalancer-additional-resource-tags` is invalid.
 As a result, you cannot attach additional tags to the instance.